-The topic areas include health and fitness & lifestyle checkups ox for the ost this sl time (or time s) you take il ou can see it, t each day. , such as ne ar your me in the column Name of medicine Before breakfast What time?
+The topic areas include health and fitness & lifestyle checkups ox for the ost this sl time (or time s) you take it ou can see it, each day. such as ne ar your med dicine cabinet in the column Name of medicine Before breakfast What time?
 With breakfast Before lunch What time?
 With lunch Before dinner What time?
 With dinner Before bedtime What time?
 At bedtime During the nighttime What time?